In part one of becoming a better Smartphone Photographer, you have learned all about composition rules, exposure triangle, and using manual settings.

 Although it might sound reasonable to use flash in a low-light situation, turn it off anyway.
 Try to learn how to use street lights or another present light source.
 Things like the moon, street lights, or billboards can do the job.
 You can create moody scenes with the right kind of light.

 It is possible to use artificial light in low-light scenes.
-We recommend you use portable LED panel like the Viltrox Light Panel.
+We recommend you use a portable LED panel from Amazon.
 If you want to use the flash of your camera, soften the light with thin paper or tissue over the lens.

 Bright colors attract attention more quickly in a photo: especially signal colors such as red, orange, and yellow.
 That’s okay, except when it’s distracting from the main topic.
 If you shoot in black and white (monochrome), you can focus on the subject without distracting colors.